AlexanderJDupree/CS161/README.md

 students work.

 Everyone is more than welcome to look at my code and implement my logic into their programs.
-However, it is recommended that students try to figure out solutions for their problemsby themselves first.
+However, it is recommended that students try to figure out solutions for their problems by themselves first.
 DO NOT copy and paste my programs and turn it in as your own work.